Arnab Talukder’s Testimony

-I grew up among wonderful people who encouraged the belief in the existence of a supernatural power and practiced idol worship.
-As a moderately obedient child, I grew up worshipping idols.
-I felt that the idols were supreme in power and were worthy of worship.
+I grew up among people who encouraged the belief in the existence of a supernatural power and practiced idol worship.
+As a moderately obedient child, I grew up worshiping idols.
+I felt that the idols were supreme in authority and were worthy of worship.

 As a young boy in school, I learned that the Almighty was the Creator.
 He could not be created!
 This teaching was a part of our Moral Science classes in school.
 Though compelled to worship idols at home, I lost the interest in them.
 Coercion made me deviate towards atheism.

 As a humble atheist, I frequently engaged myself in religious conversations with a school friend, who was a CSI Christian.
-He never told me anything specific of the hidden treasures of his faith but I respected Christ out of my respect for my friend.
-I was taught by my grandfather that Christ Jesus was a noble personality, though I never understood His sacrifice, which I thought was foolish.
-During my childhood, Christ had been one of the two gods, I admired, because I thought that a God isn’t required to get married!
+He never told me anything specific of the hidden treasures of his faith, but I respected Christ out of my respect for my friend.
+My grandfather taught me that Christ Jesus was an eminent personality, though I never understood His sacrifice, which I thought was foolish.
+During my childhood, Christ had been one of the two Gods I admired because I felt that God isn’t required to get married!

 After that, my parents, my brother and I accepted Jesus as the Lord of our lives.
 From there we were guided wonderfully by a very noble pastor from a Charismatic Church.

-A year after I became a Christian by heart, a couple of aspects of the faith started bothering my common sense.
-One of these aspects was of losing control over oneself when the Holy Spirit descends.
-This loss of control is only seen in demon possessed people in the Biblical narrative.
-Another aspect was the speaking in tongues.
-It was taught that Satan doesn’t understand this language and that we need to speak and pray to God in this “divine language”.
-My confusion was that if God is Almighty, then why should I speak to him fearing Satan?
-Does not the Bible place Satan defeated already?
+A year after I became a Christian by heart, a couple of aspects of the faith started bothering me.
+One aspect was losing control over oneself when the Holy Spirit descends.
+Another was speaking in tongues.
+I was taught that Satan did not understand this language and we had to speak and pray in this “divine language.”
+My confusion was if God was Almighty, why would I speak to him fearing Satan?
+Doesn’t the Bible place Satan defeated already?
 These thoughts made me question the pastor and other elders in the church.
-They gave me the best counsel – “ask the Holy Spirit, He will answer you.”

-Back then, the Book of Revelation was my favourite.
-I was frequently discouraged to read this book, being told that plagues will be added or blessings of Heaven will be removed if I “add or remove” from this book.
+Back then, the Book of Revelation was my favorite.
+I was frequently discouraged from reading this book, being told that plagues would be added or blessings removed if I “added or removed” from this book.
 Hell became a very troublesome concern for me.
 I started “fearing” God.
-Somewhere along the way, the love for God was slowly leaving my heart and a slave was being born within me.
+Somewhere along the way, the love for God was slowly leaving my heart, and a slave was being born within me.

 I followed the counsels of the pastor and kept asking the Holy Spirit to teach me.
 It was in April 2007 that I came across a video where a prophecy was interpreted and somewhere in my heart I felt that it was accurate.
 Along with that video, came another one explaining the Sabbath – the forgotten commandment!
 Those two videos turned my way of looking towards prophecy from following the futurist view to the historicist view.

-A more diligent research led me to a website which cleared almost all doubts that had risen from misinterpreting the Bible.
+More diligent research led me to a website which cleared almost all doubts that had risen from misinterpreting the Bible.
 I now associated myself with the Seventh-Day Remnants.
-For the next 7 years, till March 2015, the Seventh-Day Remnant belief fine-tuned my Biblical knowledge and outlook.
-I grew sound in prophetic knowledge.
+For the next seven years, until March 2015, the Seventh-Day Remnant belief fine-tuned my Biblical knowledge and outlook.
+I grew sound in prophetic insight.
 Yet, something much important was missing!
-I never felt happy in spite of gaining precious Biblical truths.
+I was never happy despite gaining precious Biblical truths.

-My pursuit continued, until one brother from the SDA Central English Church, in Bangalore, led me towards Seventh-Day Adventism.
-Up till this point, I used to consider the Seventh-Day Adventist faith as being Babylonian, just as the Remnants portrayed them!
-I never engaged in fellowship on Sabbaths & rather spent time alone at home watching sermons.
+My pursuit continued until someone from the SDA Central English Church in Bangalore led me towards Seventh-Day Adventism.
+Up until this point, I considered the Seventh-Day Adventist faith Babylonian, just as the Remnants in my former church portrayed them!
+I never engaged in fellowship on Sabbaths & instead spent time at home watching sermons.

-On 7th March, 2015, I decided to visit the Cunningham Church and spend some time in fellowship.
-As the Sabbath School study was going on, I was invited by an elder to join them.
-I felt very happy seeing the organized method of Bible study.
-I understood that I had missed out on a lot and can’t afford to miss anymore!
-I took a decision to come to this Church every week.
+On 7th March 2015, I decided to visit the Church and see for myself what Adventism was all about.
+As I entered the building, I was greeted and invited by an elder to join in the Sabbath School study.
+I was delighted observing the systematic method of Bible study.
+I realized that I had missed out on a lot and couldn’t afford to miss anymore!
+I decided to come to Church every week.

-It was within this church that I learnt the most precious message of 1888 – Righteousness by Faith in Christ.
-This message completely changed my outlook towards life.
-I realized what “love” is, which gives and sacrifices itself.
-I met the first love of my life!
-I fell in love with Jesus.
+I also learned the most precious message of 1888 – Righteousness by Faith in Christ.
+This message completely changed my outlook on life.
+I realized what “love” was and fell in love with Jesus.

-It was on 8th August 2015, I took a decision to stand for Christ, along with my parents.
-I was water baptized and my life has been gradually changing since then.
+On the 8th of August 2015 I decided to stand for Christ along with my parents.
+I was baptized, and my life has been gradually changing for the better since then.

-More than 3 years have passed in my journey as a Seventh-day Adventist.
+More than four years have passed in my journey as a Seventh-day Adventist.
 I would never have known Christ (it is still a daily process), if not for the blessed messages God brought to this church.
-The Seventh-Day Adventist Central English Church in Bangalore has always given me warmth and a sense of belonging to a family, and every Sabbath I am drawn to the church to meet the wonderful people there and learn about God from them.
+The Seventh-Day Adventist Central English Church in Bangalore has always given me a sense of belonging and every Sabbath I am drawn to the church to meet the wonderful people there and learn about God.